emacs-berlin/emacs-berlin.org/index.md

 not last Wednesday of the month this time).
 Come visit us at the usual location.

+This month we have one short talk confirmed: **Smooth TDD for Elisp**, by Ulas Turkmen.

 As always: let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
 Bring your laptop for spontanous show-and-tell.